Estimated reading time: 16 minutes

 There are several drone survey software available designed to provide different results.
 And below are some key aspects to check before investing in any software;

-- Free-trial – Despite what software promises to offer, you can’t be sure it’ll work for you unless you try.
+- Free-trial – Despite what software promises to offer, you can’t be certain it’ll work for you unless you try.
 So check with the software provider and make sure they offer trials.
 These can be 7-day, 14-day, or 30-day trials.

 - Excellent customer support – If you’re new to drone survey, you’ll need help when using new software.
 It would be great if the developers offered training tutorials, onboarding programs, and even live chats when necessary.